bchoi12/birdtown/README.md

 Engine Highlights
  * Custom built for the web with nearly instant load times.
 All assets are streamed to you on-demand.
- * Cross platform support - play with any device that can run a modern web browser, including your phone
+ * Cross platform support - play with any device that can run a modern web browser
- * Peer-to-peer netcode, but also server authoritative (one client serves as host)
+ * Serer authoritative peer-to-peer netcode (one client doubles as the host) with client-side smoothing
- * Netcode is optimized for P2P browser action and configurable client prediction can smooth network hiccups
- * Fully featured voice chat with spatialized audio (and text chat)
+ * Experimental built-in proximity voice chat (and text chat)
- * 3D rendering thanks to Babylon.js and WebGL
+ * 3D rendering thanks to Babylon.js and spatialized audio thanks to WebAudio
+ * Levels are procedurally generated using a seed and also seamlessly endless
- * Game states are diff-based, compressed, and selectively sent using both reliable (TCP-like) and fast (UDP-like) protocols for smooth consistent gameplay
+ * Game states are diff-based and compressed, then sent using both reliable (TCP-like) and fast (UDP-like) protocols for smooth consistent gameplay
- * Levels are procedurally generated, deterministic, and synced over the network

 ## Credits